 There is an endless list of things about being a mum which I will never know nor understand … mostly they amuse me, occasionally they frustrate me.
 The last couple of weeks have been a particularly busy period in finding things that sit neatly in this category of what I shall here forward refer to as …mummy mysteries.

-Mummy mystery 1: When and how did Ellie master her ‘annoyed with mummy’ face so well?
+go to link Mummy mystery 1: When and how did Ellie master her ‘annoyed with mummy’ face so well?